 For now, this project is in the beginning planning stages and will be further developed in the forthcoming Harbor West Master Plan.
 We welcome your input and recommendations.

-A preliminary plan was proposed in Fall 2019 by a graduate student at Morgan State University School of Architecture and Planning, who later joined Westport CEDC as a community fellow, Mr. Justin Fair.
-His work, "Mapping the City of the Dead," sought to continue the cemetery's mapping component and to incorporate a Fall 2018 semester-long class studio project that resulted in its own proposal for a "Cultural and Ecological Restoration Plan".
-You can browse that proposal and all of his later research on his project website.
+A cemetery preliminary action plan was proposed in Fall 2019 by a graduate student at Morgan State University School of Architecture and Planning, who later joined Westport CEDC as a community fellow, Mr. Justin Fair.
+His proposal, "Mapping the City of the Dead," sought to continue the cemetery's mapping component and to incorporate a Fall 2018 semester-long class studio project that resulted in its own proposal for a "Cultural and Ecological Restoration Plan".
+You can browse that proposal and all of his later research on his project website including a list of cemetery websites and a press list with bibliography.

 Credits and Thanks to:

-Compilation text and photos assembled by Justin Fair, 2020 MCRP with Morgan State University.
+Compilation text and photos assembled by Justin Fair, MCRP 2020 with Morgan State University.
 Project "Mapping the City of the Dead."
-More photos shared on
+Project website at https://www.soulstrong.com/project/gis-cemetery-baltimore/ with additional photos shared on http://soulstrong.com/?p=114756

 Jeanne Hitchcock.
-“Mount Auburn Cemetery Project Clean-Up” (2011).
+“Mount Auburn Cemetery Project Clean-Up” Proposal (2011).
 Mount Auburn Cemetery Corporation/Sharp Street UMC.